 Briefly on some consequences of the active phase of practice.

 Before the start of the active phase, life provided the practitioner with hints, hinted at something and directed him somewhere, closed one door and opened another.
-After the active phase ends, this no longer happens and never will again; life leaves the practitioner alone, exactly as he is.
-Everything is reduced to simplicity; the practitioner falls out of all systems and communities of human life, finds himself on the sidelines of this world, and is left with but the crumbs that fall from the table.
+After the active phase ends, this no longer happens and never will again; life leaves the practitioner alone, precisely as he is.
+Everything is reduced to simplicity; the practitioner falls out of all systems and communities of human life, finds himself on the sidelines of this world, and is left content with the dust that reaches him.
 The previous way of life, accumulated values, people, connections, and everything else that previously constituted the practitioner's life – all of this remains in the past forever.
-The practitioner is deprived of any protection; no natural or otherworldly forces protect him, he becomes completely defenseless.
+The practitioner is deprived of any protection; no natural or otherworldly forces protect him; he becomes completely defenseless.

 There is no beneficiary in what the practitioner does.